Natkewe/ridgewayfitness/README.md

 ----

-## Changes made from my original Wireframes:
+## Changes made from original Wireframes:

 - Creating a Gallery page.
 I had set on my wireframe and plan to do a membership page, with a sign-up box and a free day pass page.
 When I had created the sign in and create account page to mirror the same look and design as the sign-in page, I realised that the membership page was best used instead to portray more images of the gym and people using it, as the only other images used were in the carousel where people could see what it was like at the gym.
 I also thought that as it is a simple sign-up for the free pass and the one membership on offer, I would ask members to ‘create an account’ in order to be able to purchase and sign-up for the free pass.